databricks-industry-solutions/security-analysis-tool/README.md

 ## Introduction

 Security Analysis Tool (SAT) analyzes customer's Databricks account and workspace security configurations and provides recommendations that help them follow Databrick's security best practices.
-When a customer runs SAT, it will compare their workspace configurations against a set of security best practices and delivers a report for their Databricks AWS workspace (Azure, GCP coming soon).
+When a customer runs SAT, it will compare their workspace configurations against a set of security best practices and delivers a report for their Databricks (AWS, Azure, and GCP) workspaces.
 These checks identify recommendations to harden Databricks configurations, services, and resources.

 Databricks has worked with thousands of customers to securely deploy the Databricks platform, with the appropriate security features that meet their architecture requirements.
 While many organizations deploy security differently, there are guidelines and features that are commonly used by organizations that need a high level of security.
 This tool checks for typical security features that are deployed by most high-security organizations, and reviews the largest risks and the risks that customers ask about most often.
 It will then provide a security configuration reference link to Databricks documentation along with a recommendation.